liveahero-wiki/liveahero-wiki.github.io/_charas/gomeisa.md

-action = "Please don't fight!" attack = "I'm sorry!" skill = "I want you to see this!" special = "Deep love, Dansaque Traepas!<br>Let's get along, don't fight each other!" smallDamage = "It hurts!" bigDamage = "Suffering....!" win = "I want to understand them all.
+action = "Please don't fight!" attack = "I'm sorry!" skill = "I want you to see this!" special = "Deep love, Danza que Trae paz!<br>Let's get along, don't fight each other!" smallDamage = "It hurts!" bigDamage = "Suffering....!" win = "I want to understand them all.
 Maybe we can all live together in peace...!<br>That's why, I'm going to keep dancing!"